TradingView Known Issues

 PAT Indicator: Non-Repainting Guarantee

 The PAT Indicator is designed with absolute reliability in mind.
-When PAT places a marker on your TradingView chart in live mode, that marker stays exactly where it was placed—permanently.
-This applies to:
+When a bar closes and PAT places a marker on your TradingView chart, that marker stays exactly where it was placed—permanently.

-• Historical scrolling: Scrolling backward and forward through your chart history shows markers in their original, accurate positions
+• Historical accuracy: Scrolling through chart history shows markers in their original positions

-• All PAT markers: River, Rays, Pressure Points, Buffers, and Whale markers all maintain their integrity
+• All PAT markers maintain integrity: River, Rays, Pressure Points, Buffers, and Whale markers all stay reliable

-This non-repainting behavior is a core feature of PAT Indicator and provides the reliability you need for confident trading decisions.
+This non-repainting behavior on closed bars is a core feature of PAT Indicator and provides the reliability you need for confident trading decisions.

 TradingView Replay Mode Behavior